AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 New drivers must abide by these restrictions for the first 18 months of having their provisional licenses:

-• If the new driver is under the age of 18, they are not allowed to drive with passengers who are also under 18.
-Exceptions to this law include driving immediate family members and driving with a supervisor over the age of 21.
+• If the new driver is under the age of 18, they are not allowed to drive with passengers who are also under 18, except for driving immediate family members or if a driving supervisor over the age of 21 is present.
 This restriction is in place for the first 151 days.

-• New drivers are not allowed to drive between the hours of midnight and 5 a.m.
-Exceptions to this law include driving to and from a job, an official school activity, or an organized volunteer program, or participating in an athletic event or related training session.
+• New drivers are not allowed to drive between midnight and 5 a.m.
+Exceptions to this law include driving to and from a job, an official school activity, an organized volunteer program, or participating in an athletic event or related training session.
 If a new driver drives under the supervision of someone who has three years of experience and is older than 21, they are exempt from this restriction.

 • All passengers and the driver must wear their seat belts at all times.